-KIT TIP: Cauls

 You'll need scrap wood to make cauls that will be used throughout assembly.
 Cauls are used to apply uniform pressure while the glue dries, and to protect the guitar's surface from the clamps.
 Remove the clamps and, one at a time, apply Titebond glue to the inner block surfaces.
 Reclamp using four clamps per block.
 Wipe off the excess glue with a damp cloth and let the assembly dry overnight before unclamping.
-Use waxed paper to prevent the wooden parts from being glued to the cardboard surface.

-After unclamping the neck block and tail block, draw a center line on the maple tailblock reinforcement strip, and also on the top and bottom of the tailblock.
-On the side of the tailblock that contacts the back, measure down 3/16" make a mark (this is for clearance for the back center strip).
-Apply glue to the maple reinforcement strip and place the centerline on the marks on the tailblock and to the edge of the 3/16" mark.

-Making a body mold

-Using the two heavy cardboard body forms (supplied with the kit) create a guitarmaking form which supports the body during the early stages of assembly.
+Use wax paper to prevent the wooden parts from being glued to the workboard surface.
+Making a body mold Using two heavy cardboard body forms (in the Stewmac kit, these are included), create a guitarmaking form which supports the body during the early stages of assembly.
 First, place two scraps of 3/4" plywood onto the work surface inside the guitar.
 This will lift the cardboard form up to make room for the kerfed linings which will be installed later.
 Lay the first cardboard piece onto the 3/4" plywood inside the guitar body.

 Next, glue a 2" thick block of scrap wood onto the cardboard, centered about 4" from the smaller end of the guitar mold.
 Then glue a second 2-1/2" piece of scrap wood, centered about 4" from the bottom (larger end) of the guitar mold.
 Glue the second piece of cardboard onto them.
 Now the two cardboard forms are fastened together with blocks of wood between them, creating a three-dimensional form for supporting the guitar sides.
 Make a U-shaped waist clamp from 3/4"-thick plywood, using the waist clamp measurements (illustrated).
 The purpose of the waist clamp is to hold the guitar's waist tight to the inner cardboard mold, maintaining a constant shape until the back is glued on.
 Use a file to round the two inner edges of the waist clamp to remove edges and protect the guitar sides.

 To start out, install the waist clamp from the back side of the guitar.
-(Later, after the top is installed, you'll switch the waist clamp to the top side) When sliding the waist clamp on, hold the guitar sides tight against the cardboard form to keep from cracking the sides.
-If the fit is too tight, remove small amounts from each side of the U-shape until the waist clamp slides snugly onto the waist (but not so snug that it's hard to remove).
+(Later, after the top is installed, you'll switch the waist clamp to the top side.)
+When sliding the waist clamp on, hold the guitar sides tight against the cardboard form to keep from cracking the sides.
+If the fit is too tight, remove small amounts from each side of the U-shape until the waist clamp slides snugly onto the waist but not so snug that it's hard to remove.

-Installing the side reinforcing ribbon

-The blueprint included with your kit illustrates the positions of vintage-style cloth side reinforcing ribbon.
+Installing the side reinforcing ribbon The blueprint included with your kit should illustrate the positions of vintage-style cloth side reinforcing ribbon.
 Transfer the centerlines of the reinforcement strips from the blueprint to the inner sides of your kit.
-Measure, mark and cut eight strips for each side from the ribbon supplied with your kit.
-Each strip should go from the back edge of the sides to the top edge so the kerfed lining will be later glued over top of the ribbon (pictured).
-Mark the centerline of the ribbon on the ends of the ribbon with a marker (only on the area that will be covered by the kerfed linings.
-With a glue brush, apply a thin film of fish glue (you don't want any glue squeeze out) on the back side of the ribbon and place it on the transferred centerline.
-Use a piece of wax paper on top of the ribbon to smooth it out and apply pressure.
-You shouldn't need any type of clamping but if they try to curl up, use strips of binding tape to hold them flat then carefully peel the tape off after 24 hours.
+Measure, mark, and cut eight strips for each side from the ribbon supplied with your kit.
+Each strip should go from the back edge of the sides to the top edge.
+The kerfed lining will be later glued over top of the ribbon (pictured).
+Mark the centerline of the ribbon on the ends of the ribbon with a marker (only on the area that will be covered by the kerfed linings).
+With a glue brush, apply a thin layer of Bind-ALL adhesive (you don't want any glue squeeze-out) on the back side of the ribbon and place it on the transferred centerline.
+Use a piece of wax paper on top of the ribbon to smooth it out and apply pressure; the wax paper keeps the glue off your hands.
+The strips shouldn't need any clamping-but if they try to curl up, use binding tape to hold them flat then carefully peel the tape off after 24 hours.